 Spring (March-May):

 Spring arrives early, bringing warmer hours and some nice sunshine just in time for spring breakers!
 During this time, temperatures hover around 70°F (21°C), accompanied by light breezes from nearby bodies of water.
-Afternoon rains may occur as well but don’t worry because showers usually pass quickly leaving behind a fresh smell in the air and amazing blue skies afterwards!
+Afternoon rains may occur as well, but don’t worry—showers usually pass quickly, leaving behind a fresh smell in the air and amazing blue skies afterward!

 Overall, visitors should anticipate warm and sunny days no matter what season they decide to visit San Diego.
 However, some seasonal variations exist that should be taken into consideration when packing your bags!
 Whether you're planning your beach trip or simply enjoying a stroll downtown - you'll find that there's always something fun to do here, thanks to San Diego's delightful weather throughout the year!